mundschenk-at/arconix-post-type-helper/README.md

     $cpt->add( 'books' );

 That's it.
-We've registered a new `Books` post type using the default settings (setting the post type to public) and the textdomain (for translations) is set to `default`.
-If you won't be translating your plugin or making it available on wordpress.org, you can ignore that argument.
+We've registered a new `Books` post type using the default settings (setting the post type to public).

-If we want to get a bit more advanced, we can define the singular and plural versions of the Post Type name, which is espcially helpful if the pluralized version of the post type name does not end in 's' or we want to provide a namespaced post type name.
+If we want to get a bit more advanced, we can define the singular and plural versions of the Post Type name, which is especially helpful if the pluralized version of the post type name does not end in 's' or we want to provide a namespaced post type name.

     $cpt = new Arconix_CPT_Register();